Ku-ring-gai Council: Planning and development

-During the term of former Planning Minister, Frank Sartor, planning law reforms were passed that gave development approval to a panel and away from local government.
+During the term of planning minister Frank Sartor, law reforms were passed that gave development approval to a panel and away from local government.
 These new laws were controversially implemented in Ku-ring-gai, with immense opposition from the local population who claim that their suburbs, with nationally recognised heritage values in both housing and original native forest, are being trashed by slab-sided apartment developments with no effective protection provided by either the Ku-ring-gai Council or the state government.
 This has been termed "The Rape of Ku-ring-gai".

-The laws are intended to take development approval power away from local councils and to the Planning NSW, via the development panels.
-Planning panels are about to be introduced across New South Wales under recently passed planning reforms.
+The laws are intended to take development approval power away from local councils and to the Department of Planning, via the development panels.
+Planning panels were introduced across New South Wales under recently passed planning reforms.
 In 2005–06, Ku-ring-gai had the second highest reported total development value in the state – A$1.7 billion, more than Parramatta, second only to the City of Sydney.